ronroeandassociates/holbertonschool-low_level_programming/0x18-doubly_linked_lists/README.md

 - Start to look for the right source of information without too much help
 ## Requirements
 ### General
-- All  files igned to compilevon Ubuntu 14.04 LTS
+- All  files will be designed to compile on  Ubuntu 14.04 LTS
 - Programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
 - Code complies with the Betty style.
 - The prototypes of all your functions are included in the header file called lists.h